-Our Spring 2020 session begins mid-February and will consist of six lightly structured modules over a three-month period, concluding mid-May.
+Our Fall 2021 session begins in late September and will consist of six lightly structured modules over a three-month period, concluding in December.
 You and your partner will make a commitment to the process—and to each other.
 Together, you will decide whether phone, Skype, email, or a mix of communication styles would be the best way to complete the modules.
 Mentors agree to be available for a minimum of two hours per month by phone; you will be asked to respond to emails from your partner within two days.
 You need not strictly follow the program modules, but we ask that you and your mentor mutually agree before departing from them.

 Please carefully consider what other commitments already exist on your schedule before applying as a mentor so you can give your mentee and the program meaningful attention.

 There is no charge to apply.
 Mentor applications can be submitted year-round.

 The more detailed you are in your responses to the questionnaire that follows, the easier it will be for us to find great potential matches for you.